cassiomolin/cassiomolin.github.io/_posts/2019-08-19-combining-jackson-streaming-api-with-objectmapper-for-parsing-json.md

 In this post we'll see how to take advantage of the Jackson Streaming API without losing the powerful capabilities of data binding provided by [`ObjectMapper`][com.fasterxml.jackson.databind.ObjectMapper].

-This post in heavy on examples and the code is available on [GitHub][repo].
+This post in heavy on examples and the whole code is available on [GitHub][repo].